 But a defensive playbook also needs to be a good fit for the players that are running it.
 Every player has their own strengths and weaknesses.
 A defensive playbook may technically be good, but if it’s a poor fit for the abilities of the team’s players, it’ll fail all the same.

-Thankfully, the playbooks in Madden 23 are made to represent their real life counter parts as accurately as possible, which means you can look at a real life team’s strengths for an idea as to what the strengths of their playbook is in game.
+Thankfully, the playbooks in Madden 23 are made to represent their real-life counterparts as accurately as possible, which means you can look at a real-life team’s strengths for an idea as to what the strengths of their playbook are in-game.

 With that in mind, what things should you be considering when choosing your defensive playbook?

-- What are you secondary’s strengths?
+- What are your secondary’s strengths?
 Are they better at man coverage or zone coverage?